ari-12-2000/Eduportal/public/docs/user-centered-design.md

 # User-Centered Design

-User-Centered Design (UCD) is an iterative design process that focuses on the users and their needs in each phase of the design process.
+User-centered design (UCD) is a design philosophy that puts the user at the heart of the design process.
+It involves understanding user needs, behaviors, and goals to create intuitive and effective user experiences.

-## Key Principles:
+## Key Steps
-- Understand the user's needs and context
-- Involve users throughout the design process
-- Use usability testing to refine solutions
+- User research
+- Defining personas
-- Deliver solutions that are usable and satisfying
+- Prototyping and testing

-UCD ensures that products are usable, accessible, and enjoyable for their target users.
+- Iterative improvement

+## Benefits
+- Higher user satisfaction
+- Improved accessibility
+- Lower support costs